-The underground army of Han Emperor Jing Di Liu Qi and Empress Wang Zhi at Yangling is six times larger, numbering around 40,000 individual figures and is supposed to have taken 28 years to construct!
+The underground army of Han Emperor Jing Di Liu Qi and Empress Wang Zhi at Yangling, is six times larger, houses around 40,000 individual figures, and is supposed to have taken 28 years to construct!

-With its softly lit trenches, the limbless naked figures and their gentle smiling faces and the reverent hush that pervades the space, this special museum seems a fitting tribute to a benevolent emperor who ushered in peace and revived cultural freedom after the repressive regime of Qin!
+With its softly lit trenches, the limbless naked figures with their gentle smiling faces, and the reverent hush that pervades the space, this special museum seems a fitting tribute to a benevolent emperor who ushered in peace and revived cultural freedom after the repressive regime of Qin.

 Until next time…happy travels, no matter where life takes you!